cwellsx/view/CONTRIBUTING.md

 This software is copyright, and is not licensed for modification -- see the [LICENSE](./LICENSE.md).

-Please contact me if you'd like to develop it further -- cwellsx@gmail.com
+Contact me if you want to develop it further -- cwellsx@gmail.com

 ## Development environment setup